jrmykolyn/debugging-practice/README.md

 - The cards are never flipped face down, regardless of whether or not they match.
 - The game does not end, even after all the cards have been matched.

+Additionally, adding the #green, #red, or #orange values to the URL and then refreshing the page _does not_ update the colour of the cards.

 ## Approach
 - Debug and fix each defect (in order if possible).
 Introduce each fix as a separate commit.
+- Focus on debugging the 'rules' (part 1)  before moving on to the 'bonus features' (part 2).

 Please review the accompanying class materials for additional details.